bhumika-ulangwar/Pointer-operations/README.md

-# Pointer-operations
-Aim

-To study and implement pointer operations (call by refernce and call by value) in C++.
-Tools

-Visual Studio Code
-Theory
-Call by Value:

-Mechanism: When an argument is passed by value, a copy of the actual argument's value is made and passed to the function's formal parameter.
-Effect on Original Data: Any modifications made to the formal parameter within the function do not affect the original variable in the calling scope, as the function operates on a separate copy.
-Syntax: Standard parameter declaration (e.g., void func(int x)).
-Call by Reference:

-Mechanism: When an argument is passed by reference, the address (or a reference/alias) of the actual argument is passed to the function's formal parameter.
-This means the formal parameter directly refers to the same memory location as the original variable.
-Effect on Original Data: Modifications made to the formal parameter within the function do affect the original variable in the calling scope, as both refer to the same data.
-Syntax: Using the reference operator (&) in the parameter declaration (e.g., void func(int& x)).
-Alternatively, passing a pointer to the variable allows for similar behavior, where the pointer holds the address of the original variable. image
-Algorithms
-Swapping numbers using Call by Value

-    Start.

-    Input two numbers a and b.

-    Call swap(x, y) (values passed).

-    Swap occurs inside function but does not affect original variables.

-    Print values (remain unchanged).

-    End.

-Swapping numbers using call by reference

-    Start.

-    Input two numbers a and b.

-    Use a function swap(&x, &y) with references.

-    Store x in temp.

-    Assign y to x.

-    Assign temp to y.

-    Print swapped values (original variables get swapped).

-    End.

-Reversing a string

-    Start.

-    Input a string.

-    Count its length.

-    Swap characters from start and end moving towards the center.

-    Print the reversed string.

-    End.

-Salary hike

-    Start.

-    Input: years completed, research projects, new research projects, company profit.

-    Initialize conditions_met = 0.

-    Check each condition:

-    If years > 1 → increment conditions_met.---If research projects ≥ 1 → increment.---If new projects ≥ 1 → increment.---If profit > 100000 → increment.

-    If conditions_met ≥ 3:

-    Input current salary.

-    Increase it by 20% (using bonus function).

-    Print new salary.

-    If conditions not met → Print "Not eligible for salary hike".

-    End.

-Conclusion
-We learnt to use pointers in different types of operations .
-We learnt about 'call by refernce ' and 'call by value' methods .
+##  Aim
+To study and implement pointer operations (*call by reference* and *call by value*) in C++.

+---

+##  Tools
+- *Visual Studio Code*
+- C++ Compiler (G++/MSVC)

+---

+##  Theory

+### Call by Value
+- *Mechanism*: A copy of the actual argument’s value is passed to the function.
+- *Effect on Original Data: Changes inside the function **do not affect* the original variables.
+- *Syntax*:
+  cpp
+  void func(int x);

+### Call by Reference
+- *Mechanism*: The function receives a reference (alias) or pointer to the variable, pointing to the same memory location.
+- *Effect on Original Data: Changes inside the function **directly affect* the original variables.
+- *Syntax*:
+  cpp
+  void func(int& x);   // using reference
+  void func(int* x);   // using pointer

+---

+##  Algorithms

+### 1. Swapping numbers using Call by Value
+1. Start
+2. Input two numbers a and b
+3. Call swap(a, b) (values passed)
+4. Swap occurs inside the function but *does not affect* original values
+5. Print original values (unchanged)
+6. End

+### 2. Swapping numbers using Call by Reference
+1. Start
+2. Input two numbers a and b
+3. Call swap(&a, &b) (address passed)
+4. Swap occurs and *affects* original variables
+5. Print swapped values
+6. End

+### 3. Reversing a String
+1. Start
+2. Input a string
+3. Find its length
+4. Swap characters from start and end, moving towards the center
+5. Print reversed string
+6. End

+### 4. Salary Hike Program
+1. Start
+2. Input: years completed, research projects, new projects, company profit
+3. Initialize conditions_met = 0
+4. Check conditions:
+   - If years > 1 → increment
+   - If research projects ≥ 1 → increment
+   - If new projects ≥ 1 → increment
+   - If profit > 100000 → increment
+5. If conditions_met ≥ 3 → Input salary and increase by *20%*
+6. Else → Print "Not eligible for salary hike"
+7. End

+---

+## Conclusion
+We learned how to use *pointers* in different types of operations.
+We understood the difference between *Call by Value* (no effect on original data) and *Call by Reference* (affects original data).